Florida to Texas Car Shipping

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Yes, we offer door-to-door auto transport service from Florida to Texas.
-This means we pick up your car from your home, office, or any address you choose in Florida and deliver it directly to your desired location in Texas.
+Yes!
+We offer door-to-door auto transport service for all shipments from Florida to Texas.
+This means we’ll pick up your vehicle from your home, office, or any address you choose in Florida and deliver it directly to your specified location in Texas.

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.